 The following section deals with fuel basics.

-1. Fuel - wood and its calorific value
+Wood and its calorific value

 The heat locked up in a fuel is expressed as its ‘calorific value.’
 To measure the calorific value of wood in a laboratory, you take a small sample and oven dry it until all moisture has been driven off.
 Then you weigh it carefully and place the sample in a device called a ‘bomb calorimeter’ which enables you to burn the sample completely while measuring the amount of heat produced.
 With wood, the number arrived at is likely to be around 8,600 BThUs.